Djúpavogskörin hot spring

 Landbrotalaug

-Landbrotalaug hot pot
+Landbrotalaug hot spring type

 Landmannalaugar hot spring